 Once the F2 value has been configured, the MODE button returns to the main menu.
-Remember to save changes at the ?? menu if required.

-F4 Function 4 - Line monitoring enable
+F4 Function 4 - Line Monitoring Enable

 Pressing set at the F4 menu option allows the Function 4 value to be configured.
 At factory default the F4 digit is set to 1.